 State-operated CDLIS databases are the authoritative sources for all driver records found in SCORE.
 As such, any PII stored in SCORE originates in State-operated CDLIS databases.
-Information in SCORE is used as evidence of SDLA compliance findings or completion of a corrective action.
-Federal and state employees are instructed to use care not to include PII, as the purpose of SCORE is to track state compliance, not CMV driver compliance.
+Information in SCORE is used as evidence of SDLA compliance, findings, or completion of a corrective action.